All Episodes

 The timing is there.

-The Clintons promised to do that, and in fact they didn't.
+The Clintons promised to do that.

 They happened to hide and not disclose the donations that came from the chairman of Uranium One and some of the other shareholders.